-First quarter 2021 activity at Umbach will include completing and pipeline connecting three wells (3.0 net) and, at Fireweed, will include drilling three wells (1.5 net) plus constructing 19 kilometres of large diameter gathering and sales pipelines.
+Field activity in the first quarter at Umbach included the completion and tie-in of three wells (3.0 net) and, at Fireweed, included drilling three wells (1.5 net) plus constructing 19 kilometres of large diameter gathering and sales pipelines.

-At Nig Creek (100% working interest), produced raw natural gas contains up to 0.5% H2S and is directed to the 100% working interest sour gas plant that started up in February 2020.
-Gas plant inlet volumes in the fourth quarter averaged 50 Mmcf per day, sales were 9,930 Boe per day (46.2 Mmcf per day sales with total liquids of 48 barrels per Mmcf sales), and the production cost was $1.30 per Boe.
-Capacity of the gas plant is estimated to be 70 Mmcf raw per day at the current average H2S of 0.3% (versus design capacity of 50 Mmcf raw per day at 0.5% H2S).
-Future drilling is expected to include three to four wells each year to keep the gas plant full.
-Activity in 2021 will be focused on increasing volumes processed at the gas plant to 70 Mmcf raw per day which will come from adding inlet compression (expected to increase rates from existing wells by 10% to 30%) and from drilling and completing three to four wells (3.0 to 4.0 net) in the lower Montney where the H2S is below 0.1% based on results to date.
+At Nig Creek (100% working interest), produced raw natural gas contains up to 0.5% H2S and is directed to Storm’s 100% working interest sour gas plant.
+Gas plant inlet volumes in the first quarter averaged 54 Mmcf per day raw, sales were 10,530 Boe per day (48.8 Mmcf per day, 1,030 barrels per day condensate, 1,365 barrels per day NGL), and the production cost was $1.35 per Boe.
+Capacity of the gas plant is estimated to be 70 Mmcf per day at current average H2S of 0.3% (versus design capacity of 50 Mmcf per day at 0.5% H2S).
+Activity in the remainder of 2021 will be focused on filling the gas plant which will come from adding inlet compression in July and drilling and completing four wells (4.0 net) this summer in the lower Montney where H2S is below 0.1% based on results to date.

 Through a predecessor company Storm began acquiring undeveloped land in the Horn River Basin of northeast British Columbia in 2008.
 As at December 2020, Storm had 100% working interest in 101 sections (68,000 net acres) which are prospective for natural gas from the Muskwa, Otter Park and Evie/Klua shales.
 Storm has one producing horizontal well in this area with cumulative production of 6 Bcf raw which was shut in for the majority of 2019 and produced intermittently in 2020 in response to improved commodity prices in the second half of the year.
 A core area totaling 30 sections has been proven to be productive through drilling of this well plus two vertical wells that were completed with final test rates of 900 Mcf per day over the final 24 hours of each flow test.
 Lands within the 30 section area have been continued through drilling and are not subject to expiry.
 The remaining 71 sections may be subject to expiry over a period of several years beginning in 2021.